leolanese/Angular-Signal-ReactiveForms/README.md

 # Angular Reactive Forms with Signals and StandAlone Components

+## Goal

+Create an standAlone component, with a reactiveForm using Signals.
+In this example we use Angular Signals to represent form control values as signals. `firstNameSignal` is created using the toSignal function.
+Represents the value of the 'firstName' form control, so now, instead of manually subscribing to the valueChanges of the form control, we can directly use the signal in our template.

+---

 ## Using signals in a reactive form with Angular has several benefits

 ### Efficient Updates